nats-io/nats.java/README.md

     Connection nc = Nats.connect();
     ```

-2. Connect to a server using a URL:
+2. Connect to one or more servers using a URL:

     ```java
+    //single URL
     Connection nc = Nats.connect("nats://myhost:4222");

+    //comma-separated list of URLs
+    Connection nc = Nats.connect("nats://myhost:4222,nats://myhost:4223");
     ```

 3. Connect to one or more servers with a custom configuration: